bensonchoyintuitas/intuitas_knowledgebase/docs/standards_and_conventions.md

 - *e.g: clinical__dev.pds__ambosim__confluent(kafka).encounter*
 - *e.g: corporate__dev.pds__workdayapi__employees.raw_data*

-#### Silver/EDW (Data according to business entities)
+#### EDW (aka Silver) (Data according to business entities)

-The Silver layer focuses on transforming raw data into cleaned, enriched, and validated datasets that are the building blocks for downstream consumption and analysis.
+The EDW (Enterprise Data Warehouse) layer focuses on transforming raw data into cleaned, enriched, and validated datasets that are the building blocks for downstream consumption and analysis.

 Refer to [Data layers and stages](level_2.md#data-layers-and-stages) for further context and definitions applicable to this section.

+The EDW layer uses three primary schemas:
+- **`edw_stg`** - Source-centric staging objects (transformations, cleaning, normalization)
+- **`edw_ref`** - Reference data (conformed lookups, master data)
+- **`edw`** - Base marts (dimensions, facts - curated entities)

 These marts are objects that are aligned to business entities and broad requirements, hence they must contain source-specific objects at the lowest grain.
 There may be further enrichment and joins applied across sources.

 In the examples provided - we have opted for domain level catalogs - with schema separation for the lower levels of grain via prefixes. i.e `engineering__dev.edw.dim_customer`

-- All schemas  may be optionally prefixed with data stage if not already decomposed at domain-level i.e. `silver__`
+- All schemas  may be optionally prefixed with data stage if not already decomposed at domain-level i.e. `edw_stg__`, `edw_ref__`, `edw__`
 - All `entity` names which align to facts should be named in plural.
 - All `entity` names which align to dims should be named in singular.

 <br>

-**(Silver)/EDW Staging Objects**:
+**EDW Staging Objects**:
-Staging models serve as intermediary models that transform source data into the target silver model.
+Staging models serve as intermediary models that transform source data into EDW models.
 According to dbt best practices, there is a distinction between Staging and Intermediate models.
 Under this blueprint the use of Intermediate models is optional.
 [Reference](https://docs.getdbt.com/best-practices/how-we-structure/1-guide-overview)

 **Source-Centric Staging Approach:**